oduameh/node-course/docs/Instructions/automating.md

 :::warning

 Warning!
 Only set the RTS flag value equal to the number of CPU cores on the server you are configuring.
-If you are unsure, just leave it at 2.
+If you are unsure, leave it at 2.

 :::